GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Additional results

 \paragraph{Configuration and Hyperparameters.} All experiments were evaluated on equal-cost hardware, Ubuntu 22.04 LTS system with 2 Intel(R) Xeon(R) Gold 6138 CPUs with 20 cores, 4 NVIDIA Tesla V100-SXM2 GPUs with 32 GB memory, and 384 GB RAM.
 All experiments use 40 CPU cores and 4 GPUs.
-Unless otherwise specified, the following configurations are used: During the fine-tuning phase, we train for 5 epochs using a learning rate of $10^{-5}$ and a weight decay of 0.01.
+Unless otherwise specified, the following configurations are used:

+TOFU benchmark: During the fine-tuning phase, we train for 5 epochs using a learning rate of $10^{-5}$ and a weight decay of 0.01.
 The batch size is set to 4 for Phi-1.5B and 1 for LLaMA-2-7B.
 During the data attribution phase, we use a threshold of $\tau = 0.03$ unless stated otherwise.
 In the forgetting phase, by default, each experiment use 1 training epoch, a batch size of 1, a learning rate of $10^{-5}$, and a weight decay of 0.01.

+MUSE benchmark: MUSE provides pre-finetuned large models, which can be directly downloaded from its Huggingface repository.
+During the data attribution phase, we use a threshold of $\tau = 0.03$ unless stated otherwise.
+In the forgetting phase, by default, each experiment use exactly the same setting compare to MUSE benchmark's instruction.